Brightseed raises $27 million for phytonutrient identification tech used in food and nutraceuticals – TechCrunch

 The company already has one major partnership in place with Danone North America, which it announced earlier this year.

-“As a leader in plant-based food and beverages, Danone North America values external partnerships that can help us improve and optimize the taste, texture and nutritional aspects of our products, and contribute to our biodiversity vision.” said Takoua Debeche, SVP Research & Innovation at Danone North America, in a statement at the time.
+“As a leader in plant-based food and beverages, Danone North America values external partnerships that can help us improve and optimize the taste, texture and nutritional aspects of our products, and contribute to our biodiversity vision,” said Takoua Debeche, SVP Research & Innovation at Danone North America, in a statement at the time.

 Forager’s nutrient identification technology also has implications far beyond ingredient science, said Flatt.